DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

         Salary: "Provided by employer"
         Length of training: "Typically 1 academic year"
         Qualification: "Early years teacher status"
-        Funding available: "Yes, up to £14,000 is available.
-This would cover course fees of up to £7,000, plus £7,000 for your employer, to help cover their extra costs while you train.
-You don’t need to do anything to access this funding.
-You can learn more on the [early years funding guidance page](https://www.gov.uk/guidance/early-years-initial-teacher-training-2023-to-2024-funding-guidance)."
   EY-undergraduate:
     name: feature_table
     arguments: